Ricardomol/pazdera.github.io/_posts/2015-07-27-secondary-skills-for-software-engineers.md

 ## 5. Management and corporate

-Taking part or moving entirely to management is a path many senior programmers take in bigger companies.
-In larger teams, programming is as much about people as it is about code and making sure the culture is right is really important.
+Moving into management is a path many senior developers take in bigger companies.
+In larger teams, programming is as much about people as it is about code and creating a good work environment is really important.

-Recruiting good programmers is expensive and losing them even more so.
+Recruiting good engineers is expensive and losing them even more so.
 Good managers and team leaders are essential to achieving high employee retention.
 Being a programmer yourself will help you better understand your team and create an environment where things get done and people are happy.